OpenKneeboard/OpenKneeboard/docs/api/web-dashboards/page-based-content.md

 **THIS IS AN EXPERIMENTAL FEATURE** and may change between any two versions without notice; feedback and questions are very welcome in `#code-talk` [on Discord](https://go.openkneeboard.com/Discord).

-This experimental API allows a web page to work like a native OpenKneebaord tab type with multiple pages of varying sizes (like a PDF document), instead of a potentially-scrollable content that must fit a variable-sized browser.
+This experimental API allows a web page to work like a native OpenKneeboard tab type with multiple pages of varying sizes (like a PDF document), instead of a potentially-scrollable content that must fit a variable-sized browser.

 ## Table of Contents
 {: .no_toc, .text-delta }